 The 17 Sustainable Development Goals are a universal call for action to shape a better future for all.
-Universities and their students have a key responsibility to tackle complex societal challenges of our times, manifested in these Goals.
+Universities and their students have a key responsibility to tackle the complex societal challenges of our times, manifested in these Goals.
 While recognising the outstanding results of universities contributing to the SDGs, the recent COVID-19 pandemic has highlighted how fragile the achievements on the goals are.
 According to the Sustainable Development Goals Report 2020, COVID-19 is reversing decades of progress on poverty, healthcare and education.
-Green and equitable economic recovery is not possible without innovative tertiary education and a renewed commitment to inclusion in tertiary education, if we are to deliver on our promise on leaving no one behind.
+Green and equitable economic recovery are not possible without innovative tertiary education and a renewed commitment to inclusion in tertiary education if we are to deliver on our promise of leaving no one behind.

-UNESCO invited higher education institutions in July 2020 to put the values of inclusion and equity on their recovery roadmap, develop new partnerships, inclusive online learning solutions, and improve policies together with national officials and international organisation in the next decade.
-The ASEM Education Ministers have also highlighted at their last meeting that the ASEM Education Process should aim at ensuring inclusion and equality in education by building comprehensive education systems that are accessible to all.
+In July 2020, UNESCO invited higher education institutions to put the values of inclusion and equity in the recovery roadmap for education post-COVID-19.
+UNESCO invited national officials and international organisations to develop new partnerships, and improve policies and inclusive online learning solutions during the decade of action.
+In addition to this, the ASEM Education Ministers highlighted the aim of the ASEM Education Process to ensure inclusion and equality in education by building comprehensive education systems that are accessible to all.

-In accordance with these calls, ARC8 invites Asian and European higher education experts and student leaders to leverage on the current COVID-19 disruption and make inclusion and diversity central values of their paradigm shift.
-Titled “Outlook 2030: Inclusive and Diverse Higher Education in Asia and Europe”, ARC8 will explore how universities and students can foster inclusion and diversity in the final decade for the Agenda2030, and raise awareness on potential risks and opportunities in a post-COVID world along 4 subthemes:
+In accordance with these calls, ARC8 invited Asian and European higher education and student leaders to leverage the current COVID-19 disruption and make inclusion and diversity central values of their paradigm shift.
+Titled “Outlook 2030: Inclusive and Diverse Higher Education in Asia and Europe”, ARC8 explored how universities and students could foster inclusion and diversity in the final decade of the Agenda2030, and raise awareness of potential risks and opportunities along 4 subthemes:

 1 | Inclusive Learning and Teaching in a Digital World